 2015 The Zabel Family for discovering mosquito fish (Gambusia holbrooki) in Dundery Brook, Little Compton.

-2014 Dale Denelle for discovering and reporting a beluga whale in Narragansett Bay.
+2014 Dale Denelle for discovering and reporting a beluga whale (Delphinapterus leucas) in Narragansett Bay.

 2012 David Prigmore for “rediscovering” and reporting the State Endangered diamondback terrapin (Malaclemys terrapin) on Rhode Island’s South Shore.

-2011 Ray Hartenstine for finding, and accurately identifying, the invasive Oriental shrimp (Palaemon macrodactylus) in the Providence River estuary.
+2011 Ray Hartenstine for discovering, and accurately identifying, the invasive Oriental shrimp (Palaemon macrodactylus) in the Providence River estuary.

 2010 Mandy Gaudreau for finding, and describing, the distribution of chytrid fungus in Rhode Island.
 The fungus has been linked to population declines and even localized extinctions of numerous amphibian species.

-2009 Doug McGrady for finding, and documenting, over a dozen rare plant sites in the state.
+2009 Doug McGrady finding, and documenting, over a dozen rare plant sites in the state.

 2008 Matt Ricker for finding the first water chestnut (Trapa natans) in Rhode Island, a highly invasive freshwater plant.